christiancheshire/christiancheshire.github.io/projects/project-3.md

 You can find out more at: [Civil Air Patrol](https://www.gocivilairpatrol.com/programs/cadets/).

-You can also visit: [Civil Air Patrol](https://www.gocivilairpatrol.com/programs/cadets/activities/encampment/).
+You can also visit: [Encampment](https://www.gocivilairpatrol.com/programs/cadets/activities/encampment/).